79th Annual Japanese Food & Cultural Bazaar

 Your Patronage:

-Join the celebration of the 78th Annual Bazaar and celebrate our 125th year in the Sacramento community.
+Join the celebration of the 79th Annual Bazaar

 For over 75 years, our beloved Bazaar has always been something to look forward to and to reminisce.
 For one day in August, visitors and Sangha members alike enjoy a vast array of Japanese food, cultural events, music, and games.